Abdullah-Ed/odin-recipes/README.md

 # Basic recipe website

-A simple recipe website made only using Html
+A simple recipe website made only using HTML